Maks-Siglov/Air-Ticket/README.md

     ```

 4. Load Dumpdata:
     - **Right now Dumpdata provides only flights on 3 march into Berlin.
-Example for search in main page from Vienna to Berlin in 3 march**
+Example for search in main page from Vienna to Berlin in 1 april**
     ```bash
     python manage.py loaddata fixtures/*
     ```